-These five questions test the mental model you have of Git, not just your ability to memorize commands.
+Git is used by 93% of developers worldwide, yet Stack Overflow's annual survey reveals that "undoing changes" remains one of the most searched Git topics year after year.
+These tricky questions test the mental model you have of Git, not just your ability to memorize commands.
 They consistently separate developers who've clicked buttons in VS Code from those who truly understand version control.

-Question 1: The Reset vs Revert Confusion
+Reset vs Revert Questions

 # You've made three commits on main that need to be undone